-A new podcast to discuss architecture, design, nature and technology in this the age of humans, the so-called Anthropocene era.
+Let's discuss architecture, design, nature, and technology in this the age of humans, the so-called Anthropocene era

-Architecture & Anthropocene, is a podcast produced by Triennale Milano, hosted by journalist David Plaisant.
+Architecture & Anthropocene, is a podcast produced by Triennale Milano and hosted by journalist David Plaisant.

 The Architecture & Anthropocene podcast was recorded during Milano Arch Week 2019.